Biebergemünd

-Biebergemünd is a municipality in the Main-Kinzig district, in Hesse, Germany.
+Biebergemünd (/de/) is a municipality in the Main-Kinzig district, in Hesse, Germany.
 It has a population of over 8,000 and lies in the wooded hills of the Spessart.

 Etymology

 The name derives from the River Bieber, which flows (mündet) into the Kinzig at Wirtheim.

 Geography

 Location

 Biebergemünd is mostly located in the Hessian part of the Spessart at elevations between 140 and 250 metres above NHN.
 Around 70% of the municipal territory is covered by forest.
 In the north, the municipality extends into the valley of the Kinzig river.

 Neighbouring communities

 The municipality's territory borders on the state of Bavaria in the south.
 The neighbouring communities are (from the north, clockwise): Wächtersbach, Bad Orb, Jossgrund, Flörsbachtal, Wiesener Forst, Geiselbacher Forst and Huckelheimer Wald (three wooded gemeindefreie Gebiete, Bavaria), Kleinkahl (Bavaria), Linsengericht and Gelnhausen.

 Subdivisions

 Villages that belong to Biebergemünd, (population numbers for 2013):